wilburforce83/40kweapons/README.md

 # 40kweapons
-collection of weapons STL files
+collection of weapons STL files NOT ORGANISED YET!